 Luis Cabral, Zhu Wang and Daniel Yi Xu

 Taking the early U.S. automobile industry as an example, we evaluate four competing hypotheses on regional industry agglomeration: intra-industry local externalities, inter-industry local externalities, employee spinouts, and location fixed-effects.
 Our findings suggest that inter-industry spillovers, particularly the development of the carriage and wagon industry, play an important role.
-Spinouts play a secondary role and only contribute to agglomeration at later stages of industry evolution.
-The presence of other firms in the same industry has a negligible (or maybe even negative) effect on agglomeration.
-Finally, location fixed-effects account for some agglomeration, though to a lesser extent than inter-industry spillovers and spinouts.
+Spinouts play a secondary role and work as a special type of intra-industry spillovers.
+The presence of other firms in the same industry has a negligible (or even negative) effect.
+Finally, local inputs account for some agglomeration in the short run, but the effects are much more profound in the long run.

 The NBER working paper version can be found here (article available by subscription).